AEN Fellowship Application Information

 - Letters of Support — Choose a Fellow as your Primary Sponsor who has similar interests in your area(s) of enduring and substantial contributions and can guide you through the application process.
 The Sponsor should become

 familiar with the scope of your ENA activities, body of professional work, and future goals to help assess readiness for Fellow status.
-While the Sponsor will not write the application submission, they should provide constructive comment and suggestions.
+Although the Sponsor will not write the application submission, they should provide constructive comment and suggestions.

 The second Sponsor can be a Fellow or colleague who is an active ENA member and has knowledge of your body of work and provide beneficial review comments.
 In addition to their opinions and support rationale, the Sponsors' letters of support should